Previous dayApril 14, 2026Next day

 46.5 km---✓ ReviewedUSGS →

-A magnitude 2.0 earthquake was recorded 15 km W of Anchorage, Alaska on April 14, 2026 at 22:14 UTC.
-At a depth of 46.5 km, the event was shallow crustal.
+At 22:14 UTC on April 14, 2026, a magnitude 2.0 tremor occurred 15 km W of Anchorage, Alaska.
+The hypocenter lay at 46.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 61.234°, -150.191°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14